 Whether it’s through dancing and live music, cocktail hour games, or fireworks at the end of the evening, it’s important to keep your guests entertained throughout the night.
 Nobody wants their wedding to be remembered as a boring night where people went home early.

-When planning your wedding, try not to stress about the little things and focus on the big picture: throwing an amazing bash that both you and your guests will never forget.
+When you plan a wedding, try not to stress about the little things.
+Focus on the big picture: throwing an amazing bash that both you and your guests will never forget.